siddarthpatil5450/offline-rag-assistant/README.md

 ### 3. Point it at YOUR documents

 This is the main thing to customize.
-There's no hardcoded document folder — you pass your own folder/file path directly on the command line:
+There's no hardcoded document folder.
+You pass your own folder/file path directly on the command line:

 ```bash
 python rag3.py ingest "/path/to/your/documents/contract1.pdf"